nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `view` : Lists all contacts.
+   * `list -c` : Lists all clients.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to DDD.
+   * `add -c n/Jane Doe p/91234567 e/jane.doe@example.com a/Blk 231 Sembawang St 4 d/2024-12-15 t/budget t/pets` : Adds a client named `Jane Doe` to DDD.

+   * `add -v n/ABC Catering p/98765432 e/contact@abccatering.com a/Blk 123 Bukit Merah St 7 s/catering t/vegetarian t/budget` : Adds a vendor named `ABC Catering` to DDD.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 2` : Deletes the 2nd contact shown in the current list.

    * `clear` : Deletes all contacts.